dotnet/aspire/src/Aspire.Hosting.Azure.Functions/README.md

 The Azure Functions integration currently only support Azure Storage Queues, Azure Storage Blobs, and Azure Event Hubs as resource references.

+The Azure Functions integration does not currently support OpenTelemetry from the locally running Azure Functions host.

 Due to a [current bug in the Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools/issues/3594), the Functions host may fail to find the target project to build: